timstokman/YetAnotherTF2ConfigGenerator/README.md

 Todo
 -----

-* Check bind conflicts
-* Live update class specific stuff in the weapons tab
-* Make the GUI a bit prettier (javafx instead of swing maybe)
-* Rewrite code to be a bit (a lot) prettier
+* Prehaps drop P-Rec support in the future (due to disappearance plugin online)
+* Make dialogs copyable
 * Other requests?

 Known Bugs
 -----------

-* When building as an engineer, if you start building, then switch weapons before putting the building down, the crosshairs will get out of sync, switch weapons once to fix
+* When building as an engineer, if you start building, then switch weapons before putting the building down, the crosshairs will get out of sync, switch weapons once to fix (probably not something fixable without creating another worse problem)

 Version history
 ----------------